 What is a Golconda diamond?

-While we know that Type IIa diamonds were once found in the Indian Golconda mines, today they can be found in many other locations worldwide.
+While we know the mined diamonds of Type IIa were once found in the Indian Golconda mines, today they can be found in many other locations worldwide.
 Type IIa diamonds only need to meet the set guidelines to be classified as such.

 Finding Type IIa diamonds on the market is incredibly rare.
 In fact, Type IIa diamonds are so rare that most jewelers and gemologists will spend their entire careers without seeing one in person.
 Golconda and Type IIa diamonds are so highly coveted that they sell quickly and with a significant premium.
 We currently have a great selection of Type IIa or Golconda diamonds.